Convert EPS to XV

 The XV file extension stands for Khoros Visualization Image File Format, developed by AccuSoft Corporation for storing raster images used in scientific and engineering applications.
 It supports various image types, including grayscale, color, and multi-spectral images, making it useful for visualizing complex datasets.
 Although now considered somewhat obsolete, it played a significant role in the evolution of digital imaging technologies.

-Wait a few moments for the converter to complete its job, then download your XV file.
+Give the converter a few seconds, then download your XV file.